RD2153874/FlowSource-migration-utility/UserManual.md

 With all prerequisites met, you can confidently run the FlowSource Migration Utility and transform your Backstage application into a powerful FlowSource platform.

-For the best experience, start with **Phase 1** to verify basic functionality, then proceed to **Phase 2** for full authentication and database integration.
+For the best experience, start with **Phase 1** to verify basic functionality, then proceed to **Phase 2** for full authentication and database integration, and finally **Phase 3** for complete template integration and development platform capabilities.

 ---